venkatanarayanan/venkatanarayanan/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Software Engineer by Profession, Data Analyst by Passion
+I am not a Data Analyst by Profession, but a Data Analyst by Passion